Curtis-Halbrook/Dictionary-Flutter/README.md

 # dictionary_flutter

-This is the MASTER repo for The Dictionary, written in flutter.
-You may notice that it doesn't do anything.
-This is because it only has the core widgets and the DictionaryRDSS code.
-Anything like performing lookups and mananging state transistions is left as an exercise for the reader, on a Different Branch!
+This is the BLoC_With_flutter_bloc repo for The Dictionary, written in flutter.
+It uses [flutter_bloc](https://pub.dev/packages/flutter_bloc) to maintain state and handle transitions between various behaviors.

 Current Branches:
 Provider_with_MVVM
+BLoC_With_flutter_bloc
 //Add your new branches here!